nkuestahler/FeelingFinders/README.md

 ## About This Project

-This repository contains a sentiment analysis project using **Dynamic Expert Consensus Ensembling**, originally developed as a group project at **ETH Zürich** during the Computational Intelligence Lab
+This repository contains reupload of a sentiment analysis project using **Dynamic Expert Consensus Ensembling**, originally developed as a group project at **ETH Zürich** during the Computational Intelligence Lab
 The original work was collaborative.

 ### Team